 You may argue we urgently need to visit A&E to get the splinters removed from our arse, but Pogba belongs slap bang in the middle of our list.

 Yes, he’s an excellent footballer who’s capable of bewitching moments of quality.
 Yes, he can win matches on his own.
 Yes, he’s worth hundreds of millions to United in shirt sales and social media posts alone.

 But no credible United fan would argue Pogba has lived up to his £89.3 million transfer fee.

 Those aforementioned moments of inspiration are sporadic and the World Cup winner struggles without the likes of N’golo Kante to do his defensive dirty work.

 You sense Pogba knows this – hence his aggressive flirtation with any elite European side interested in signing him.
-His departure from Old Trafford has always felt like a case of when, rather than if.
+His expected departure from Old Trafford this summer has been signposted for years.